Colm1711/dawg_house/README.md

 29. As a site owner, I want users to be sign up to a newsletter to capture user information

-### Page 2 - Services page
+### Page 2 - Staff edit Services page

-#### Feature 3 Holds all the service items.
-It clearly displays name of food, description.
+#### Feature 3 Holds all the service items that can be updated.
 <br>![Menu model](readme/features/servicespage.png)
 This feature covers the following user stories:

-1. As a first time user, I want to be able to see menu and what I can order.
-21. As a site owner, I want users to be to view our full menu
-22. As a site owner, I want users to be able to view the food descriptions and prices

-32. As a site owner, I want users to be able to see the menu
 31. As a staff user, I want to be able to update and edit services descriptions, details and prices
 32. As a staff user, I want to be able to delete services
 33. As a staff user, I want to be able to add a services
 34. As a staff user, I want to be able to manage services
+35. As a Site user, I want to be shown messages that my actions have been successful and unsuccessful

 ### Page 3 - Services Detailspage